Training: Petty Cash

 - $2,500 for a Petty Cash Checking Account;

-See Administrative Guide Memo 36.6 Section 2b for complete details.
+See Administrative Guide Policy 5.4.4 Section 2 for complete details.

 There will be only one Petty Cash fund per department allowed.
 Unless the department is very large or geographically dispersed, a single petty cash fund per department is usually adequate for all its petty cash transactions.
-See Administrative Guide Memo 36.6 Section 4a.
+See Administrative Guide Policy 5.4.4 Section 4a.

 Expenditure Approval Policy